paulcheney/mobile-menu-v1/README.md

-# mobile-menu-v1
+# Mobile Menu v1
-Simple stacked navigation with horizontal for large screens
+Simple navigation stacked for small screens and horizontal for medium and large screens.